Neapoli, Thessaloniki

-Neapoli (Νεάπολη) is a suburb of the Thessaloniki Urban Area and a former municipality in the regional unit of Thessaloniki, Greece.
+Neapoli (Νεάπολη) is a suburb of the Thessaloniki Urban Area and a former municipality in the regional unit of Thessaloniki, Macedonia, Greece.
 Since the 2011 local government reform it is part of the municipality Neapoli-Sykies, of which it is a municipal unit.
-The municipal unit population is 27,084 (2011 census), while its land area is only 1.168 km², with a resulting population density of 22108 /km2, making it one of the densest places in the world.
-Neapoli is located northwest of the city center of Thessaloniki.
-Its neighboring suburbs are those of Polichni, Stavroupoli, Sykies, Thessaloniki and Ampelokipoi.
-There are eight districts in Neapoli: Neapoli, Piropathon, Kato Anagennisi, Pano Anagennisi, Kountourioti, Troada, Riga Feraiou, Hydragogio.
+The municipal unit population is 25,822 (2021 census), while its land area is only 1.168 km², with a resulting population density of 22108 /km2, making it one of the densest places in the world.